robseb/socfpgaPlatformGenerator/README.md

 2. **Generation of a directory for each configured partition**

     The script will generate for each selected partition a depending folder.
-At this point it is enabled to drag&drop files and folders to the partition folder.
+At this point it is activated to **drag&drop files and folders to the partition folder**.
 This content will then be included in the final image file.
-    Linux device tree- and archive-files, copied to the partition folder, will be automatically processed by the script in case these features were enabled for the partition inside the XML file.
-Of cause, archive files or un-compiled device tree files will not be added to the final image.
+    **Linux Device Tree**- and **archive-files**, copied to the partition folder, will be automatically processed by the script in case these features were enabled for the partition inside the XML file.
+Of cause, archive files or un-compiled *Linux Device Tree* files will not be added to the final image.

-    The following illustration shows generated folder structure with the previous XML configuration file.
+    The following illustration the shows generated folder structure with the previous XML configuration file.

     ![Alt text](doc/FolderStrucre.png?raw=true "Example of the folder structure")

 3. **Generation of the *u-boot* bootloader for Intel SoC-FPGA devices**

-    The script will ask if the pre-build default bootloader should be used or the entire bootloader should be built.
+    The script will ask if the pre-built default bootloader should be used or the entire bootloader should be built.
     In case the entire bootloader should be generated the script will do the following tasks:
-	* Download the Limaro cross-platform toolchain
+	* Download the **Limaro cross-platform toolchain**
-	* Generate the Board Support Package (BSP) with the Intel SoC EDS
+	* Generate the **Board Support Package** (*BSP*) with the *Intel SoC-EDS*
 	* Clone the (*u-boot-socfpga*)https://github.com/altera-opensource/u-boot-socfpga from Github
-	* Run the Intel SoC EDS filter script
+	* Run the *Intel SoC-EDS* filter script
-	* Allow deeper *u-boot* configuration with **menuconfig**
+	* Allow deeper *u-boot* configuration with **`menuconfig`**
 	* Make the *u-boot* bootloader for the Intel SoC-FPGA device
-	* The generated executable will be copied to the RAW partition folder In case the default bootloader should be used
+	* The generated executable will be copied to the RAW partition folder in case the default bootloader should be used
-        * A pre-build bootloader with a default configuration will be copied to the RAW partition folder
+        * A pre-built bootloader with a default configuration will be copied to the RAW partition folder

 4. **Use the Yocto Project output files as Linux Distribution to boot**

-     At this stage the required bootloader based on the Quartus Prime project is already generated.
-Now it is possible to insert files of an embedded Linux to an image folder.
+     At this stage the required bootloader based on the *Intel Quartus Prime* FPGA project is already generated.
+Now it is possible to insert files of an Embedded Linux to an image folder.
      The script will check in the first step if compatible Yocto Project Linux Distribution files are available.

-     To achieve that the Python script will compare the folders inside the following directory *"poky/build/tmp/deploy/images"* with the name of the SoC-FPGA device specified inside the Quartus Prime project.
+     To achieve that the Python script will compare the folders inside the following directory *"poky/build/tmp/deploy/images"* with the name of the SoC-FPGA device specified inside the *Intel Quartus Prime* FPGA project.

-     In case a compatible folder is available the script will ask if these files should be used as the embedded Linux Distribution for booting.
+     In case a compatible folder is available the script will ask if these files should be used as the Embedded Linux Distribution for booting.
-     Following message will appear:
+     The Following message will appear:

      ![Alt text](doc/yovto_msg.png?raw=true "Yocto Project found Message")

-5. **Adding the files of an embedded Linux Distribution by hand to the Image folder**
+5. **Adding the files of an Embedded Linux Distribution by hand to the Image folder**

-    Instead of using the Yocto Project files it is possible to copy the files manually to partition folder.
+    Instead of using the Yocto Project files it is possible to copy the files manually to the partition folder.
     The files of these partition folders will then be pre-installed on the SD-Card image.
-    Un-compiled files, like the Linux Device Tree (*".dts"*)- or *u-boot* script (*".script"*) will automatically compiled by the script and only the compiled versions will then be copied to the final image.
+    Un-compiled files, like the **Linux Device Tree** (*".dts"*)- or *u-boot* script (*".script"*) will **automatically compiled** by the script and only the compiled versions will then be **copied to the final image**.
-    Compressed files (e.g. "*tar.gz*"), such as the compressed root file system (*rootfs.tar.gz*"), will un-compressed as well.
+    Compressed files (e.g. "*tar.gz*"), such as the compressed root file system (*rootfs*) (*rootfs.tar.gz*"), will be **un-compressed** as well.
     This feature can be enabled or disabled via the XML configuration file.
     The following illustration shows the folder structure of the partition folder (*"socfpgaPlatformGenerator/Image_partitions"*) depending on the XML partition table configurations.